anupx73/doctorwin/README.md

 - Folder lock using NTFS locking mechanism

 ## Archiving
-It was originally written in 2007 and pushed to github for archieving purposes in mid-2017 from an old hard disk.
-In early 2024, it feels quite good to look back at this code while writing this readme file, while at the same time being a bit nostalgic about my first laptop and getting started with coding.
-This was my first ever hobby project, which I built passionately.
+It was originally written in 2007 and pushed to github for archieving purposes in mid 2017 from an old hard disk.
+In early 2024, it feels quite nostalgic to look back at this code while writing this readme file.
+This was my first hobby project, which I built passionately.